JoshuaBragg/Battle-Block-Theater-Level-Editor/README.md

   - You can edit the parameters on the top left.
 Once you have changed any of those parameters click update and the screen on the right will reflect relevant changes
   - On the right there will be a screen allowing you to edit the blocks in your level.
 Simply type a blockID into the textbox in the top left of the level preview to select that block
   - You can get all blockID's from https://wiizrdz.github.io/Battle-Block-Theater-Level-Editor/ the blockID's are the decimal numbers
+  - This website also has tables listing all other resources
   - Left Click to place the selected block where your cursor is hovering
   - Right Click to delete the block you are hovering over
   - You can click 'Update Hex Data' to refresh the raw hex data of your level in the previewer when you make changes to the parameters or blocks in level